RIA03B/ForeCast-Project/README.md

 #### Senario

-As a user I want to be able to know the weather for today based on: how it feels like outside, the wind, precipitation, and visibility.
+As a user I want to be able to know the weather for today based on: how it feels like outside, the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

 #### Dependencies

-- The device will use user’s location to determine the weather.
+- The device will use the location the user enters for a location to determine the weather.

 - Weather data are available and accessible.